top of page

 There are three different types of mooring -

-Referred to as:- The North Bank, South Bank and Channel.
+The North Bank, the South Bank and Channel moorings.

-Speak with Keith and see what options exist - you will also need to complete a Mooring application form which will be made avaiable once membership has been completed.
+Speak with Keith and see what options exist.
+You will also need to complete a Mooring application form, which will be made available once you have completed your membership.

 Compound

-Spaces are used for trailer sailer parking, winter trolley/trailer parking, dinghies and boats that use the tractor to assist their launch and recovery.
+Spaces are used for trailer sailer parking, winter trolley/trailer parking, and dinghies and boats that use the tractor to assist with their launch and recovery.

-Measurements are charged per foot in most cases and don't forget this includes the draw bar of the trailer.
+Measurements are charged per foot in most cases.
+Don't forget that this includes the trailer drawbar.

-Compound space holders are expected to maintain their area , keeping the grass cut..
-Ladders should be padlocked to the trailer or other structure, but not vertically to the fence where they may merely assist someone to gain access to the compound.
+Compound space holders are expected to maintain their area and keep the grass cut.
+Ladders should be padlocked to the trailer or other structure but not vertically to the fence, where they may merely assist someone in gaining access to the compound.

 Applying for a place in the compound

-Different craft attract different rates in the compound.
+Different crafts attract different rates in the compound.

-Initial conversations with Barry will indicate if there is a waiting list or not and whether he has a space suitable for the size and anticipated use of your boat.
+Initial conversations with Barry will indicate whether there is a waiting list and whether he has a space suitable for your boat's size and anticipated use.

-You will also need to complete a Compound space application form which will become accessible on joining the club
+You will also need to complete a Compound space application form, which will become accessible upon joining the club.

 bottom of page